raissa-k/simplebanking/README.md

 Some practice of OOP concepts in Java, with groundwork for implementation of tests.

+- [x] Added: terminal prompts for client name, amount to deposit and amount to transfer

 ## Folder Structure

 The workspace contains two folders by default, where: